chalu/turbo-meme-gen/README.md

         return [..., YAMLIngest]
     ```

 3. Add your YAML quotes file into the `src/_data` folder of the codebase and proceed to generate random memes, which should include quotes from your YAML file.
-Alternatively, run the meme generator with the `--quotes-dir` option pointing to a directory containing your YAML quotes file
+Alternatively, run the meme generator with the `--quotes` option pointing to a directory containing your YAML quotes file

 <br>